-- The first version of the manuscript should be a complete text with title page (including acknowledgements as well as funding and grant-awarding bodies); abstract (150 words); keywords (5 8); main text; biography (60 90 words); endnotes and bibliography and separate files with; table(s) with caption(s) (on individual pages); figures (as individual files) and figure caption(s) (as a list). - The second document must have all information identifying the author removed from the files to allow them to be sent anonymously to peer reviewers (remove author's name from title page, biographies, any captions that might identify the author, and any other use of the author's name).
-You do not need to submit the associated files a second time if they do not reveal identity.
+- The first version of the manuscript should be a complete text with title page (including acknowledgements as well as funding and grant-awarding bodies); abstract (150 words); keywords (5 8); main text; biography (60 90 words); endnotes and bibliography.
+Submit separate files of tables, figures (see formatting requirements above), and captions as a list in Word. - The second document must have all information identifying the author removed from the files to allow them to be sent anonymously to peer reviewers (remove author's name from title page, biographies, any captions that might identify the author, and any other use of the author's name).
+You do not need to submit the associated files a second time if they do not reveal identity. - Both versions must be submitted as Word documents (not PDFs). - In Editorial Manager, select the appropriate drop down menu choice.

 If you have problems with the uploading process contact RJME-peerreview@tandf.co.uk or click on the "Contact Us" button on the JME Editorial Manager page.
+Please do not contact me: I cannot assist with technical problems.

-Contact the Editor-in-Chief, Cynthia Robinson, via email at JMuseEd@gmail.com with questions or if you'd like to discuss whether your article is appropriate for JME.
+Contact me via email at JMuseEd@gmail.com with questions or if you'd like to discuss whether your article is appropriate for JME.